 In short, we analyze a cloud performance simulating the behavior of applications by running benchmarks.
 We did an efficiency analysis from the achieved results, assigning weights to each one of them.
 Then, we proposed a formulation which showed the consumption ratio of each platform resource, considering the associated overhead.
-The execution order of activities for cloud computing performance evaluation methodology is shown in Figure 1.
+The execution order of activities is shown in Figure 1.